ahmadalli/public-notes/docs/0100-tech/020-streaming-games.md

 ### Network Bandwidth

-I assumed that my relatively new TV would have a 1Gbit Ethernet port, but it only has a 100Mbit port.
+TVs usually have a 100Mbit port instead of 1Gbit.
 This is not enough to stream games at 1080p 60fps.
-I'm currently using lower bitrates to compensate for this.

 #### Solutions

-- Find a USB 3 dongle that adds a 1Gbit Ethernet port to my TV.
-I've tried TP-Link UE306 and ISY IAD-1010-A and they both didn't work.
-I'm going to try TP-Link UE300 as [<icon icon="fa-brands fa-reddit" size="lg" /> it seems to be working unlike UE306](https://www.reddit.com/r/bravia/comments/qdrgjl/usb_ethernet/)
+- Use a USB 3 dongle that supports Android TV devices like TP-Link UE300. ([<icon icon="fa-brands fa-reddit" size="lg" /> UE305 or UE306 don't work](https://www.reddit.com/r/bravia/comments/qdrgjl/usb_ethernet/))
 - Use a device that has a 1Gbit Ethernet port.
   - Raspberry Pi 4 if you want to DIY the whole thing
   - Nvidia Shield TV if you want a more polished experience